Formal Controller Synthesis for Markov Jump Linear Systems with Uncertain Dynamics: Numerical Experiments

 \subsection{UAV Motion Planning}

-We first consider an extended version of the unmanned aerial vehicle (UAV) motion planning problem from \cite{badingsSamplingBasedRobustControl2021}, which uses a dynamical model based on a system of 3 double integrators.
-We extend this model into a hybrid system, by considering two discrete modes relating to different levels of noise (a low wind speed and high wind speed, respectively), and model the system under \cref{ass:MDP}, with known probabilities of mode switches.

-The specification requires reaching a goal set (highlighted in green in \cref{fig:drone}) whilst avoiding some obstacles (highlighted in red).
-For this scenario, we choose a finite time horizon of 64 time steps.
-While our theoretical contributions hold for any probability distribution for the additive noise in the continuous dynamics, in this particular experiment, we sample from a Gaussian distribution.
+We consider a more refined, \emph{hybrid} version of the unmanned aerial vehicle (UAV) motion planning problem from \cite{badingsSamplingBasedRobustControl2021}.
+We consider two discrete modes, which reflect different levels of noise, namely low and high wind speeds.
+We use our framework considering \cref{ass:MDP}.
+The PCTL specification $\Phi = \mathsf{P}_{\geq0.5}[\neg O \mathsf{U}^{\leq K} G]$ requires reaching a goal set $G$ (highlighted in green in \cref{fig:drone}), whilst avoiding obstacles $O$ (highlighted in red).
+We choose a finite time horizon $K = 64$.
+While our theoretical contributions hold for any probability distribution for the additive noise, in this particular experiment we sample from a Gaussian.

-We present the optimal paths generated with the synthesised policies in \cref{fig:drone}: the blue and orange paths denote the flight under low and high wind conditions, respectively.
-Paths are shown for consistent conditions (i.e. where the wind speed remains low or high).
-In practice, we would expect mode changes to occasionally happen mid-flight. \paragraph{Scalability.} The number of iMDP states equals the number of regions of the partitions for the continuous state variables, multiplied by the number of discrete modes, here resulting in 51,030 states.
-The number of transitions depends on the number of samples $W$: with 100 samples we generate an iMDP with 92.7 million transitions; with 200 samples we have 154 million transitions.
-Computing the set of iMDP actions is independent of the sampling and takes approximately 8.5 min, computing transition probabilities then takes 70 min, finally model checking takes 40 s.
+\paragraph*{Scalability} The number of iMDP states equals the number of partitions, multiplied by the number of discrete modes, here resulting in 51,030 states.
+The number of transitions depends on the number of samples: with 100 samples, we generate an iMDP with 92.7 million transitions; with 200 samples, 154 million transitions.
+Computing the iMDP actions enabled in the abstraction is independent of sampling and takes 8.5 min; computing the transition probability intervals of the iMDP takes 70 min; formal synthesis of the optimal policy takes 40 s, and control refinement occurs online.

-\paragraph{Variable noise affects decisions.} With our techniques for MJLSs, we can synthesise a controller that accounts for different noise levels at runtime, and reason about the probability of the noise level changing (so that we suddenly find ourselves in worse conditions than expected).
-Without the ability to reason about mode transitions, one might instead plan considering only the worst case noise.
-In this case, the paths chosen would be overly conservative (i.e. they would travel much further from obstacles than necessary, at the cost of longer paths and flight times).
-Alternatively, we might work under \cref{ass:unknown}, synthesising a controller that is robust to any noise distribution in a set.
+\paragraph*{Variable noise affects decisions} With our techniques, we synthesise a controller that accounts for different noise levels at runtime and reasons about the probability of the noise level changing.
+Thus, our framework makes use of the information available regarding the jump process, while at the same time reasoning explicitly over the stochastic noise affecting the continuous dynamics in each mode.